 Portinho do Faial da Terra

-The Portinho Bathing Area in Povoação sits in a protected bay beside a tall lavic cliff.
+The Portinho Bathing Area in Povoação sits in a protected bay beside a tall lava cliff.
 The area is suitable for swimming and has infrastructure to support bathers.
 The beach has gravel, pebbles, and sand, with a swimming pool.
 The bay has high maritime exposure and a sandy and rolled pebble bottom.

 Praia do Morro

+Being remote from the cities, Povoação is a peaceful place to enjoy quality time in nature.
 The county has many beaches made of stones or sand.
 Ribeira Quente Beach becomes fairly packed during the summer, making it the most popular option.
 For a more hidden experience, look for Praia do Morro.

 Salto do Prego